neptune-ai/docs/docs/integrations/keras.rst

 Usage
 ^^^^^
-From now on you can use integration with Keras.
-Integration snippet is presented below.
-It should be executed before you create neptune experiment, using |neptune.create_experiment| method.
+From now on, you can integrate with Keras.
+An integration snippet is presented below.
+It should be executed before you create a Neptune experiment, using the :meth:`~neptune.projects.Project.create_experiment` method.

 .. code-block:: python3